Home Best Vancouver Places Vancouver History and Culture Whistler’s Squamish Lil’wat Cultural Centre and Indigenous Museum

 First Nations Cultural Centre

-The Squamish Lil’wat Cultural Centre has a First Nations longhouse, theatre, museum and art gallery, as well as a traditional istken building that visitors can enter.
-Expect to spend about an hour at the Centre.
+The Squamish Lil’wat Cultural Centre has a First Nations longhouse, theatre, museum and art gallery, as well as a traditional istken building that can be explored.
+Visitors can expect to spend about an hour at the Centre.

-Located in an impressive modern building at 4584 Blackcomb Way in Whistler’s Upper Village, the Centre is a cooperative project by both the local Squamish and Lil’wat First Nations.
+Located in an impressive modern building at 4584 Blackcomb Way in Whistler’s Upper Village, the Centre is a cooperative project between the local Squamish and Lil’wat First Nations.

 Three photos of scenes from the Squamish Lil’wat Cultural Centre in Whistler